Employment, Jobs, Careers and RFPs

 The Opportunity:

-We are now seeking a dynamic, student-centered full-time High School Humanities Teacher to begin in July 2023.
+We are now seeking a dynamic, student-centered part-time Middle School & High School Math Teacher to begin in August 2025.
 We are searching for candidates who are interested in pioneering a new vision, those who thrive in environments of innovation and change.
-Educators who bring a record of success in the classroom in their given discipline and an interest in sharing their passions with adolescents.
-Ideal candidates will be creative, team players, with diverse interests, and a willingness to engage in the life of our school community.
-Ultimately, we seek those who will inspire a love of learning and a love of life in future generations of SMWHS students.
+Educators who bring a record of success in the classroom in their given discipline and an interest in sharing their passions with adolescents are encouraged to apply.
+Ideal candidates will be creative team players, with diverse interests, and a willingness to engage in the life of our school community.
+Ultimately, we seek those who will inspire a love of learning and a love of life in future generations of SMWS students.

 Shining Mountain Waldorf School, founded in 1983, is an accredited Pre-K-12 nonprofit independent school located in Boulder, Colorado on the Front Range of the Rocky Mountains.
 We are recognized for our academic depth, experiential learning, artistic integration, wilderness experiences, and strong athletic program.
 Our school is about an hour’s drive to Denver and Rocky Mountain National Park.
 We are close to world-class hiking, skiing, and outdoor recreation.
 A college town, Boulder is home to the University of Colorado and Naropa University, as well as numerous local organizations that provide a rich variety of arts, lectures, and workshops.
 Boulder is known for its natural beauty, environmental initiatives, sustainable agriculture, farm-to-table dining, and more than 300 days of sunshine each year.